 11. Choose a comfortable mattress and pillow to support your spine while sleeping

 At More 4 Life, we understand the importance of good posture in maintaining a healthy, pain-free lifestyle.
-Our physical therapists are experts in postural correction and can help you improve your posture to relieve pain and prevent future injuries.
+Additionally, our physical therapists are experts in postural correction and can help you improve your posture to relieve pain and prevent future injuries.

 1. Strength and flexibility exercises to target specific muscle groups